Dr Rajapakse is very experienced in performing a variety of hand surgical procedures.

 At consultation Dr Rajapakse will discuss the post operative course in detail.

-Depending on the size and location of the skin lesion Dr Rajapakse performs surgery either under local anaesthesia with or without sedation or under general anaesthesia.
+Depending on the size and location of the lesion Dr Rajapakse performs surgery either under local anaesthesia with or without sedation or under general anaesthesia.
 Some procedures may be suitable for local anaesthetic and can be performed in the rooms.

 If general anaesthesia or sedation is required Dr Rajapakse will engage the services of a qualified anaesthetist who is a fellow of the Royal Australian and NZ College of Anaesthetists (FRANZCA).